sunskyhsh/PublicCourse/homework4/README.md

 **What to submit:** Your C++ code to detect simple lane boundary based on the above method.

 ### 2. Project Pointcloud to image.
 There are two main steps for projecting the Pointcloud to image.
-First, project Pointcloud from Lidar local coordinate system to image plane and then project 3D point in camera coordinate system to image plane.
+First, project Pointcloud from Lidar local coordinate system to image plane and then project 3D points from camera coordinate system to image plane.
 Please implement functions **Project3dPointToImage** and **ProjectPointCloudToImage** in file **camera_lidar_fusion_utils.cc**.
-Read code comments carefully before writing the code.
-We also provide you a simple viewer to visualize the fusion results, you can use it with the data provided in this homework.
+Read code comments carefully before writing your code.
+We also provide you a simple viewer to visualize the fusion result, you can use it with the data provided along with this homework.

 `bazel run -c opt //homework4:camera_lidar_fusion_main  -- --pony_data_dir PONY_DATA_DIR`

-If you have the correct implementation, you should see a similar result as follows, **NOTE** the color of projected points is based on its depth, please read the code in **camera_lidar_fusion_main.cc** if you are interested.
+Once you have the correct implementation, you should see a similar result as follows, **NOTE** the color of projected points is based on its depth, please read the code in **camera_lidar_fusion_main.cc** if you are interested.
+(Add the image here.)

 **What to submit:** Your implementaion of above two functions.